hsseung/OpticLobe.jl/README.md

 ## Data Sources

-All data is automatically downloaded via DataDeps.jl from archived sources:
+All data is automatically downloaded via DataDeps.jl from the latest versions on the FlyWire Codex.
-- **FlyWire Codex data** (v783 proofreading) archived on Zenodo
 - **Cell morphology** and spatial coordinates
 - **Synaptic connectivity** (Princeton and Buhmann predictions)
 - **Cell type annotations** and hierarchical classifications